ckipp01/exists/README.md

 So many fun questions.

-For now, feel free to use this in a very similiar way you'd use `cs complete
+For now, feel free to use this in a very similar way you'd use `cs complete
 <artifact>`, but also having it work on sbt plugin published to maven central,
 snapshots, and your self-hosted Sonatype nexus.